Semantic Programming for Device-Edge-Cloud Continuum: Semantic Programming In

 The weights of the soft rules are determined by the \name{Learning Agent} component in the starting phase the learning and fusion workflow illustrated in Figure~\ref{fig:concept}.
-This workflow comprises several key components working in the following sequence.
 For the setup, the symbolic training samples are constructed from the labeled data and are fed to the \name{Learning Agent} component.
 The \name{Learning Agent} component computes a vector of weights for the soft rules, which are stored as rule templates, and passes them to the \name{Reasoning Programs Producer} component.
 For each training iteration, the \name{Reasoner} component returns a~\emph{feedback stream} of reasoning results back to \name{Learning Agent}.
 The \name{Learning Agent} then adjusts the weights of the soft rules until the answer sets, returned as a feedback streams, describe the most likely ground truth.

 The~\name{Feature Extractor} component detects the features of interest from the incoming data stream and maps them to their symbolic representation.
 The feature data is described with a~\emph{neuro-symbolic stream model}~\cite{Danh:2021} and its semantics are enriched via semantic knowledge graphs.